7 Reasons to Use a Static Site Generator

-Most CMS applications offer built-in or plugin-powered cache systems to ensure pages are generated and reused when possible.
-This is effective, although the overhead of managing, validating and re-generating cached pages remains.
+Most CMS applications offer built-in or plugin-powered caching systems to ensure pages are generated and reused when possible.
+This is effective, although the overhead of managing, validating, and re-generating cached pages remains.

-Static sites are pre-cached pages which never expire.
-Files can also be minified prior to deployment to guarantee the smallest load.
+Static sites can create pre-cached pages which need never expire.
+Files can also be minified prior to deployment to guarantee the smallest load and easily deployed via global content delivery networks (CDNs).
 A static site will always perform better than a CMS-powered version using a similar template.

 3. Fewer Server-side Dependencies

 A typical WordPress installation requires:

 - a suitable operating system such as Ubuntu or CentOS

 - a web server such as Apache or NGINX